A Theory of Dichotomous Valuation with Applications to Variable Selection: Endowment Bias

 In the above definition, the uncertainty is only about the relationship between $i$ and $\mathbf{S}$.
-In subjective valuation, however, we also need to consider another type of risk which is the uncertainty of the function $v$.
-For example, let us study the marginal production of $i$ to a firm $\mathbf{S}$.
-On the one hand, if $i$ is already an employee of the firm (i.e., $i\in \mathbf{S}$) for a while, then he or she or the firm would have a clear idea about how much the marginal production is.
-On the other hand, if $i$ is a potential employee (i.e., $i\not \in \mathbf{S}$), the marginal production he or she would bring to the firm is not that clear.
-Consequently, given $\mathbf{S}$, the conditional uncertainty in $v(\mathbf{S} \cup \overline{i})-v(\mathbf{S})$ and $v(\mathbf{S})-v(\mathbf{S} \setminus \overline{i})$ differs and the former one is likely far more significant than the latter one, due to the uncertainty of $v$.
-Thus, a positive $\kappa_i [v; \mu]$ is preferred in a risk-averse valuation, other things remaining unchanged.
-This type of risk could partially explain the vast existence of positive endowment bias.
+In a subjective valuation, we sometimes need to consider another type of risk, which is the subjective uncertainty of the function $v$.
+For example, consider the marginal production of some person $i$ to a firm $\mathbf{S}$.
+On the one hand, if $i$ has already been an employee of the firm for a while (i.e., $i\in \mathbf{S}$), then he or she or the firm would have a clear idea about how much the marginal production is.
+On the other hand, if $i$ is a potential employee (i.e., $i\not \in \mathbf{S}$), the marginal production he or she would bring to the firm is uncertain.
+Given $\mathbf{S}$, therefore, the subjective uncertainty in $v(\mathbf{S} \cup \overline{i})-v(\mathbf{S})$ and $v(\mathbf{S})-v(\mathbf{S} \setminus \overline{i})$ differs: the former one is likely to be far more significant than the latter.
+Thus, a positive endowment bias $\kappa_i [v; \mu]$ is preferred in a risk-averse valuation, other things remaining unchanged.
+This risk in marginal loss partially explains the vast existence of positive endowment bias.
 Uncertainty about $v$ and subjective valuation, however, are beyond the scope of the current research.